nih-cfde/usecases/docs/requirements/r00006-the-interface-will-support-the-selection-of-an-assay-type-term-of-interest.md

 ---
 layout: default
-title: R00006 The interface will support the selection of an Assay Type term of interest
+title: "&#x2705; R00006 The interface will support the selection of an Assay Type term of interest"
 nav_order: 3
 parent: Requirements
 has_children: false